 Obama's Really Big Speech

 It's become something of a cliche for pundits to talk about the line that President Obama must walk a fine line -- inspiring confidence in the government's ability to fix the economy while not raising expectations so high that Americans think a recovery is imminent.
-In fact, newspaper op-ed writers and TV talking heads have already declared that how well he does that will be the standard for grading Obama's speech to Congress Tuesday night.
-But it shouldn't be.

 It's silly for commentators to describe this speech as the "most important" of Obama's 35-day presidency (for a while, every speech will be), but that's what they're all doing.
 Nor does it make sense to rush, as many did, to give Obama a grade on his first month in office.
 I know the web has shortened the news cycle, but we ought to at least give the guy the traditional 100 days before declaring him a success or failure.